rsn8887/RetroAdapterMod/README.md

   - For 2-4 player support, just hook up multiple retroadapters to the Xbox, one player per port

 - Switch mode:
-  - This is for use on Nintendo Switch.
+  - For use on Nintendo Switch.
 Note the Switch can support multiple simultaneous wired adapters running this version of the firmware (using a USB hub).
 Tested with four, but it might support even more.

 - Normal mode:
-  - This is for use on PC and Android.
-In Android, the original RetroAdapter was not reporting directions up and left for NES and some other controller types.
+  - For use on PC and Android.
+On Android, the original RetroAdapter was not reporting directions up and left for NES and some other controller types.

 - Arcade mode:
-  - This version is suited for use in an arcade cabinet.
+  - Suited for use in an arcade cabinet.
 It works on PCs just like the original RetroAdapter, but I replaced Neogeo stick support on the DB15 with an arcade mode that has just 8 firebuttons on the DB15, to give you a total of 10 buttons and 4 directions when you hook up your Arcade controls to pins on both DB9 and DB15.

+- Undamned mode:
+  - Suited for use with arcade sticks following the "undamned" standard, which is an updated version of the NeoGeo pinout that allows for two additional buttons.

+- MiSTer mode:
+  - Special firmware version for MiSTer that allows full NeGcon support on MiSTer when the PS1 core is set to "wheel-negcon" mode.
+No other differences compared to Normal mode.

 Button Mappings
 ===============